What Clarkland delivers.

 - Georeferenced files compatible with GIS and CAD platforms

-- A timestamped archive of every flight, stored permanently in DroneDeploy
+- A timestamped archive of every flight, stored in DroneDeploy

 - Shareable links so your whole team can view the latest map from any device